-11. CONCLUSION AND RECOMMENDATIONS
+10. CONCLUSION AND RECOMMENDATIONS

-- 11.1 This 60th monthly Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 1 June to 30 June 2023, in accordance with the Updated EM&A Manual and the requirement under EP-429/2012/A and FEP-01/429/2012/A. - 11.2 Construction noise, construction waste and WBSE monitoring were carried out in the reporting period.
-No project-related exceedance of the Action and Limit Level was recorded from 1 June to 30 June 2023. - 11.3 Weekly environmental site inspections were conducted during the reporting period.
-Environmental deficiencies were observed during site inspection and were rectified. - 11.4 According to the environmental site inspections performed in the reporting month, the Contractor was reminded to pay attention on the proper storage of the chemicals for preventing accidental spillage of chemicals, proper deployment of geotextile for preventing site runoff, proper storage of general waste to maintain the site tidiness and replacing the faded NRMMs label. - 11.5 Two complaints were received by the Environmental Protection Department on 28 June 2023 and referred to the ET and IEC on 28 June 2023.
+- 10.1 This 20th Quarterly Environmental Monitoring and Audit (EM&A) Report summarizes the EM&A works undertaken during the period from 1 April 2023 to 30 June 2023 in accordance with the Updated EM&A Manual and the requirement under EP- 429/2012/A and FEP-01/429/2012/A. - 10.2 Construction noise, water quality, construction waste, coral, marine mammal and White-Bellied Sea Eagle (WBSE) monitoring were carried out in the reporting period.
+No project-related exceedance of the Action and Limit Levels was recorded during the reporting period. - 10.3 Weekly environmental site inspections were conducted during the reporting period.
+Environmental deficiencies were observed during site inspection and were rectified. - 10.4 According to the environmental site inspections performed in the reporting period, the Contractor was reminded to pay attention on on-site housekeeping, the proper storage of the chemicals, chemical waste and construction waste, dust control measure for belt conveyor system, proper NRMM labelling, proper deployment of geotextile and proper wastewater handling. - 10.5 As confirmed with Contractor and Project Supervising Officer, no marine construction work will be carried out from March to December 2023 tentatively.
+EPD advised no comment on the updated EM&A arrangement regarding temporarily suspension of water quality and line-transect monitoring on 29 March 2023.
+The water quality and line-transect monitoring were then temporarily suspended from 30 March 2023 onward.
+The water quality monitoring and line-transection monitoring will be resumed upon the resumption of marine construction works. - 10.6 Two complaints were received by the Environmental Protection Department on 28 June 2023 and referred to the ET and IEC on 28 June 2023.
 The complaints were related to construction dust and insufficient dust control measures.
-After the investigation, dust suppression measures are considered sufficient and effective to control fugitive dust from construction works. - 11.6 No notification of summon or prosecution was received since commencement of the Contract. - 11.7 The ET will keep track of the construction works to confirm compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+After the investigation, dust suppression measures are considered sufficient and effective to control fugitive dust from construction works. - 10.7 No notification of summon or prosecution was received since commencement of the Contract. - 10.8 The ET will keep track on the construction works to confirm compliance of environmental requirements and the proper implementation of all necessary mitigation measures.

-Contract No. EP/SP/66/12 Integrated Waste Management Facilities, Phase 1 Keppel Seghers - Zhen Hua Joint Venture Appendix A Master Programme
+Contract No. EP/SP/66 Integrated Waste Mana /12 gement Facilities, Phase 1 Keppel Seghers - Zhen Hua Joint Venture Appendix A Master Programme